Meet the team

 Her natural ability to build relationships, connect with the land, and make learning accessible, empower those around her to join in and be themselves.
 When she’s not in the woods, Anna is often off walking, camping and wild swimming; she is also part of a choir and orchestra.

-Meg Trump – Hawthorn Project Facilitator
+Meg Trump – Wellbeing Facilitator

 Meg has always said her working life must consist of being with people, outside, surrounded by food as much as possible.
 After spending five years as a senior playworker and at an adventure playground in Bristol, Meg completed her forest school training and came to Tortworth.
 Initially, she was ‘guest chef’ and now helps to facilitate the Hawthorn sessions after a series of winning fireside meals.
 Alongside this role as project facilitator, Meg works as an activist and campaigner for